JorgeAMendoza/jorgeamendoza/README.md

 ## More Infomration

-- 🔭 I am currently working on a [fullstack web application](https://github.com/JorgeAMendoza/entertainment-web-app)
+- 🔭 I am currently open for work and looking for new oppurtunities to grow!
-- 🌱 I’m currently learning more implementing accessiblity into my applications.
+- 🌱 I am learning about accessibility and the `app` directory in Next JS 13.
-- 📩 If you want to get in contact with me please email me at ***jorgemendozaiidev@gmail.com***
+- 📩 If you want to get in contact with me please email me at ***jorgemendozaiidev@gmail.com***.